Michael Harris II Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- Walker gets the start for the Giants, his 11th of the season.
-He is 4-2 with a 2.14 ERA and 53 strikeouts through 46 1/3 innings pitched.
+- Beck will make his first start of the season for the Giants.

-- His most recent time out came out of the bullpen on Wednesday when the right-hander threw a scoreless third of an inning against the Philadelphia Phillies without giving up a hit.
+- The 27-year-old righty pitched in relief in his last outing this season, one of 28 appearances so far.

-- In 34 games this season, the 27-year-old has a 2.14 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .244 to opposing hitters.
+- In 28 games this season, he has put up a 3.34 ERA and averages 7.6 strikeouts per nine innings while opposing batters are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.